The Swim England Board1 March 2018

 Jane graduated with B Ed majoring in History and English after studying Ethnography in France for 12 months.
 Outside of work, Jane continues to enjoying swimming for relaxation and is committed to her voluntary work with the Samaritans.

-Bernard is the West Midland representative to the Sport Governing Board, a group board member and a member of the Amateur Swimming Association Board since Council 2011.
 As an active official and qualified referee Bernard has officiated at all levels up to regional championships and continues to mentor new officials.
 He has been involved in his club including chairperson and organised licensed open meets, for twenty years.
 He is CEO and owner of a West Midlands-based engineering company specialising in the Mining, construction and transport sectors.

 Sue Smith MBE